 If you want to use existing themes from an already classified variable on an unclassified text variable and still be able to make use of features available in Displayr's categorization tool, you can reuse existing categorization.

-For example, I have a text variable that asked about how social life has changed due to the pandemic that I classified.
+For example, I have a text variable that asks about how social life has changed due to the pandemic that I classified.
 Next, I want to apply the same themes to another text variable that asked about what parts of social life from pre-pandemic are missed.
 I can reuse the existing categorization on this other text variable.

 - Select the text variable that you want to classify using existing themes.

-- Hover and click + > Text Categorization.
+- Click + > Text Categorization.

 - Click the Reuse Existing Categorization tab.